btshft/ProjectPack/README.md

 ## Extra arguments
 * `--parallel` - Enables parallel package creation.
-* `--debug` - Provides additional program execuion output.
 * `--output-graph` - Generates project dependency graph in path specified.

+## Unsupported arguments
+* `--no-dependencies` - it's mutual exclusive with tool purpose.

 # Why
 There are [some inconvenience](https://github.com/dotnet/sdk/issues/6688) that are still [not resolved](https://github.com/NuGet/Home/issues/3891) with the way `dotnet pack` works with project-to-project references.